Junjie-Chu/Best_Jailbreak_Way_Public/index.md

 ---
-title: Which is the Best Jailbreak Way?
-Comprehensive Assessment of Jailbreak Attacks Against LLMs
+title: "Which is the Best Jailbreak Way?
+Comprehensive Assessment of Jailbreak Attacks Against LLMs"
 ---